aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: participant of the channel that posts the force progress transaction
-- `payload`: empty or a transaction proving that the state trees are part of the channel
+- `payload`: empty or an off-chain state transaction proving that the state trees are part of the channel
 - `round`: channel's next round
 - `update`: channel off-chain update that contains the contract call with gas limit and gas prices to be consumed for the on-chain execution